oracle/coherence-js-client/README.md

 ### Events

 Coherence provides the ability to subscribe to notifications pertaining to a particular map/cache.
-Registration is works similarly to event registration with Node, with some key differences.
-In addition to listening for a specific event, it is possible to listen to events for changes made to a specific key, or using a Filter, it's possible to limit the events raised to be for a subset of the map entries.
+Registration works similarly to event registration with Node, with some key differences.
+In addition to listening for specific events, it is possible to listen to events for changes made to a specific key, or using a Filter, it's possible to limit the events raised to be for a subset of the map entries.

 Now, let's register a listener: